thomhurst/TUnit/README.md

 ## Benchmark

-### Scenario: A single test that completes instantly
+### Scenario: A single test that completes instantly (including spawning a new process and initialising tne test framework)

 #### macos-latest